acsicuib/YAFS/docs/introduction/basic.rst

 * **BW** Channel Bandwidth: in Bytes
 * **PR** Channel Propagation speed
-* **Latency** is dynamically computed using: Message.size.bits / BW + PR
+* The **Latency** is dynamically computed using: Message.size.bits / (BW + PR)

-A network can be created using a json file or through more complex algorithms (see :ref:`architecture details <architecture>`).
+A network can be created using a dictionary structure (or json file) or through some implemented algorithms from specific libraries compatibles with Networkx (see :ref:`architecture details <architecture>`).

 In the definition of your devices, nodes,  you can include your custom tags.